VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 There are many progressive options for the chin-up when you start to find them easier, with the L-Sit Chin-Up being a brilliant advanced exercise that you should gradually build up to and integrate into your training regime once your body is conditioned.

-Following our safe progressive exercises shown above and you will find yourself at that level quicker than you think!
+Following our safe progressive exercises shown above, you will find yourself at that level quicker than you think!

 If you need further guidance, please reach out to us and take advantage of a free 15-minute telehealth consultation with our exercise physiologist.